krzentner/language-world/data/text-davinci-003/chain_py_md/button-press-3.py.md

-Then, add the following code to the program:
+Here is the code:
 ```
+# button-press: push the button from the front
+def button_press(robot):
     # Steps:
-    #  1. Align the gripper with the button from the front
+    #  1. Line up the gripper in front of the button
     #  2. Push down on the button
-    # To start, line the robot's gripper up with the button from the front.
+    # We have to line the robot's gripper up in front of the button before we
+    # can push on it.
-    if check("the robot's gripper is not forward aligned with the button"):
+    if check("the robot's gripper is not forward aligned with button"):
-        robot.align("gripper with the button")
+        robot.put("gripper in front of button")
-    # Once the gripper is lined up, just push down on the button.
+    # Once the gripper is lined up, we can push down on the button.
-    if check("the robot's gripper is forward aligned with the button"):
+    if check("the robot's gripper is forward aligned with button"):
         robot.push("down on button")
 ```